On mixing and sparse ergodic theorems: Removing the dependence on the spectral gap

 \end{defn} The following lemma follows immediately from the definition. \begin{lem}[Moment bound] Let $p\in\mathbb{Z}[x]$ be a polynomial which has $q$-moment cancellation with level $\ell$, then for every $\beta>0,\epsilon>0$ we have -

 \end{lem} We would be interested in small values of $q$ for which a given polynomial $p$ has $q$-moment cancellation with level strictly larger than $\deg(p)-1$.

 Hua's bound~\cite{hua1938waring} shows that any integer polynomial of degree $d$ has $2^{d}$-moment cancellation with level $d$.
-Recently Bourgain\cite[Theorem~$10$]{bourgain2016vinogradov} improved upon Hua's bound and obtained that any monomial $p(x)=x^{d}$ has $d(d+1)$-moment cancellation with level $d$.
+Recently Bourgain\cite[Theorem~$10$]{bourgain2016vinogradov} improved upon Hua's bound and obtained that any monomial $p(x)=~x^{d}$ has $d(d+1)$-moment cancellation with level $d$.

-Now we are ready to present the main estimate for this subsection. \begin{thm} Assume that $f$ is a K-finite function which belongs to a complementary series representation of parameter $s$ occurring in $L^{2}_{0}(G/\Gamma)$ with $\|f\|_{L^{2}(G/\Gamma)}=1$, then we have $\|B_{N}f\|_{L^{2}(G/\Gamma)} \ll_{f} N^{-\delta}$ for some $\delta>0$ which is independent of $s$.
-In particular one may take any $\delta<\frac{1}{2q+1}$ where the polynomial $p(x)$ has $2q$-moment cancellation with level $d$. \end{thm} \begin{proof}[Proof of Theorem~\ref{thm:mixing-est-s-gap-free}] As $f$ is $K$-finite, we can write $f$ in a $K$-spherical Fourier decomposition for some fixed $L>0$.
-Using the Kirillov model for complementary series representation, we have the following expression for $\|B_{N}f\|_{L^{2}(G/\Gamma)}$
+Now we are ready to present the main estimate for this subsection.
+Consider the set of $K$-finite functions, as in Definition~\ref{defn:K-finite}.
+Those functions can be thought of ``generalized trigonometric polynomials''.
+In a unitary $G$-representation, the set of $K$-finite vectors form a dense subspace, as a consequence of the Peter-Weyl theorem (c.f. \cite[Theorem~$1.12$]{knapp2001representation}).
+We refer the reader to~\cite[Section \S8.2]{knapp2001representation} for more background about the role of $K$-finite functions in representation theory of semisimple Lie groups. \begin{thm} Assume that $f$ is a K-finite function which belongs to a complementary series representation of parameter $s$ occurring in $L^{2}_{0}(G/\Gamma)$ with $\|f\|_{L^{2}(G/\Gamma)}=1$, then we have $\|B_{N}f\|_{L^{2}(G/\Gamma)} \ll_{f} N^{-\delta}$ for some $\delta>0$ which is independent of $s$.
+In particular one may take any $\delta<\frac{1}{2q+1}$ where the polynomial $p(x)$ has $2q$-moment cancellation with level $d$. \end{thm}

+\begin{proof}[Proof of Theorem~\ref{thm:mixing-est-s-gap-free}] As $f$ is $K$-finite, we can write $f$ in a $K$-spherical Fourier decomposition for some fixed $L>0$.